Oil tumbles further as US-China trade conflict fuels recession fears

 PHOTO

-LONDON: Oil prices extended losses on Monday, falling more than 3% as escalating trade tensions between the United States and China stoked fears of a recession that would reduce demand for crude while OPEC+ readies a supply increase.
+Oil prices extended losses on Monday, falling more than 2% as escalating trade tensions between the United States and China stoked fears of a recession that would reduce demand for crude while OPEC+ readies a supply increase.

 The Brent and WTI benchmarks both dropped to their lowest since April 2021.

 Goldman Sachs on Monday forecast a 45% chance of recession in the U.S. over the next 12 months and made downward revisions to its oil price projections.
+Citi and Morgan Stanley also cut their Brent outlooks.
 JPMorgan said last week that it sees a 60% probability of recession in the U.S. and globally.

+Saudi Arabia on Sunday announced sharp cuts to crude oil prices for Asian buyers, dropping the price in May to the lowest level in four months.

+"It's a demonstration of the belief that tariffs will hurt oil demand," said PVM analyst Tamas Varga.
+"It goes to show the Saudis, just like every man and his dog, expect the supply and demand balance to be affected and they are forced to cut their official selling prices."

 Responding to U.S. President Donald Trump's tariffs, China said on Friday that it would impose additional levies of 34% on American goods, confirming investor fears that a full-blown global trade war has begun.